mamqueensara/SeleniumTestNGProject/README.md

 - **AutomationPractice**
 - **DemoWebShop**

-The goal of this project is to build a **real-world Selenium Test Automation framework** using industry-standard practices such as **Page Object Model (POM), TestNG, Maven, WebDriver utilities, Listeners, and Screenshots**.
+The goal of this project is to build a **real-world E-Commerce Selenium Test Automation framework** using industry-standard practices such as **Page Object Model (POM), TestNG, Maven, WebDriver utilities, Listeners, and Screenshots**.

 ---